 Alumni Leadership Committee

 The mission of the Goodwin College Alumni Leadership Committee is to create a lifelong bond between Goodwin College and its alumni by engaging a diverse group of graduates through programs and services that address their needs and keep them connected.
 The Alumni Leadership Committee supports the mission and values of Goodwin College and promotes the role of alumni in strengthening and sustaining the life of the College.

 Lee Housley graduated from Goodwin College in 2013 with an A.S. in Business Administration and again in 2015 with a B.S. in Management and Leadership, summa cum laude and as the class valedictorian.
 Since graduating from Goodwin College, Lee has continued her education, pursuing a M.S. in Organizational Psychology from the University of Hartford.

 Lee serves on the Goodwin College Foundation Board of Directors and also gives back to the Business & Manufacturing School by serving on the Advisory Board for the Management & Leadership program.

-She has been a valued member of the Alumni Leadership Committee since 2013 and began serving as the President in 2016.
+She has been a valued member of the Alumni Leadership Committee since 2013 and began serving as president in 2016.

 Lee resides in Berlin with her husband, Alan, and enjoys traveling, shopping, and hiking with her Bernese Mountain Dog, Sam.